zuccamia/ai201-project4-provenance-guard/README.md

 This is a useful demo case because Binoculars votes strongly `likely_ai` (`0.8`), stylometry also leans AI (`0.6323`), but the LLM vote stays low (`0.15`).
 The fused score lands above the AI threshold, yet the pairwise spread exceeds the 0.40 disagreement override, so the final attribution is still `uncertain`.

 **Human-labeled dataset example with live Binoculars participation** — `demo-human-strong`:
+> "Edgy technologies and smart designs, cleanliness and convenience, pop culture and the famous cuisine: there are many reasons why Japan is an attractive place to visit and to live.
+I have worked with candidates from overseas, developing and developed countries, seeking for job opportunities to move to Japan.
+Many have fallen in love with Japan since childhood through the unique pop culture of games, anime, manga.
+Others (me included) were impressed by the perfectionism in hospitality, the exciting metropolitan scenes and technology advancement.
+Living here in long-term, however, would be a different story.",
 ```json
 {
   "content_id": "9748f621-5f97-4d36-83f4-f9e14937c779",